Leshiro/chess-in-terminal/README.md

 This project focuses on implementing core chess mechanics, move validation, and a clean terminal UI — without using external chess libraries.

+> ⚠️ **Note:** This game requires a terminal that supports **ANSI color escape codes**.
+> If your terminal does not support ANSI colors, the board and pieces will not display correctly.

 ---

 ## 🎮 Features